T.E.A.M member (Daughter of Annette, 42 years old)

 Christina still misses her mother every day.
 She did not know her mother’s death could have been prevented with a vaccine.
 Now, she is dedicated to raising awareness about prevention.

-Eilleen’s daughter Caitlin was a 19-year-old college student when she began feeling ill.
-She had a headache and neck pain, but Eilleen thought Caitlin couldn’t have meningitis because she had been vaccinated.
-Within hours, Caitlin was on a respirator, and after two days in a coma, she passed away from B strain meningococcal disease.
-Eilleen didn’t know that current meningitis vaccines, which cover most strains, do not prevent B strain disease.
-She is working with the National Meningitis Association to ensure others know about meningitis symptoms and vaccine coverage.
-She also hopes that vaccines with broader protection will one day be available.
+Eilleen and John’s daughter, Caitlin, was a 19-year-old college student when she began feeling ill.
+She had a headache and neck pain, but they thought Caitlin couldn’t have meningitis because she had been vaccinated.
+Within hours, Caitlin was on a respirator, and after two days in a coma, she passed away from serogroup B meningococcal disease.

 T.E.A.M. member ; sister of Rhett (age 20 years)

 See Susan Davis (Florida).